 All the pain and weird sensations were due to a dysfunction in the use of my main muscles of movement and the associated adaptations of my body as it tried to cope without their central support, restricting my range of movement and causing tensions and widespread symptoms.

-When you encounter a pain, pause and focus on what you can feel as you engage your Base-Line.
+When you encounter a pain, pause and focus on what you can feel as you breathe with your Base-Line.

 Notice, focus, feel, connect.